 Here are the methods of how to look up your catalytic converter’s scrap value by serial number:

 1. Find the Serial Number

 Before you can look up the value of your catalytic converter, you first need the serial number.
 However, not all cats have a serial number on them.
 The EPA requires that all newer cars have a catalytic converter, but the manufacturers aren’t required to put a serial number on it.

 If it does have one, it can be difficult to find.
 To help you out, we have a more in-depth section below showing you where you might find the serial number.
-To sum it up, you are looking for an etching that is a combination of letters and/or numbers of a varying length.
+You are looking for an etching that is a combination of letters and/or numbers of a varying length.